Freedom of religion in Italy: Freedom of religion in Italy today

 Usage of Catholic symbolism (especially crosses) in courts and schools has been contested by minorities, but was ruled legal; some contend that this is in violation of the principles of religious freedom outlined in the Constitution of Italy.

+Apart from political and ethical aspects, since the Lateran Treaty, Italy provides public funding of the Catholic Church, that do not include only the otto per mille tax.

+In 2023, the country was scored 4 out of 4 for religious freedom.